-Rotund and bearded family man who loves ice hockey.
-My life is a constant three-way split between my family, work and coaching duties for the ice hockey teams I coach.
+Bearded family man who loves ice hockey.
+My life is a constant four-way split between my family, work, coaching ice hockey and dropping into Verdansk.

-Favourite Game: Sea of Thieves, Call of Duty World War 2
+Favourite Games: Sea of Thieves, Call of Duty World War 2, Warzone

 Favourite Game Series: Call of Duty